 A final way to use stories in science education is of course to create your own narrative.
 For that, we’ve created a list of elements that your case story should contain:

 - A detailed setting (think: location and timing)

 - A properly structured plot with a correct sequence of events

 - A problem, struggle or dilemma (very important for emotional engagement)

-- A dash of fun and humour every now and then (perhaps consider adding some gamification elements)
+- A dash of fun and humor every now and then (perhaps consider adding some gamification elements)

 - Real-life relevance and applicability

 - An open ending that leaves the students in a problem-solving state of mind

 In case you need a little inspiration for how to implement all this, take a look at Tyler DeWitt’s story about his favorite science subject: viruses and how they attack (you can fast-forward to 01.59 to dive straight into his story):

 That brings us to the end of our story.